By-Laws

 Section 5 .
 Other membership points:

-A. The President and Staff Officers have the exclusive right to deny Sustaining or Contributing Membership to anyone who does not meet with the high standards set forth by the SGHA.
+A. The President and State Coordinators have the exclusive right to deny Sustaining or Contributing Membership to anyone who does not meet with the high standards set forth by the SGHA.

 B. All Members are given a trial period of six months and evaluated at the end of that time.
-It is then up to the State Coordinator whether or not the said member will be invited to renew as an Sustaining Member.
-Renewal points taken into consideration are: attendance to monthly meetings, Field Excursions, Investigations, Research, ability to learn and grow with the SGHA, neatness of appearance, willingness to contribute to the association as a whole and other general membership practices.
-The State Coordinator's decision must be supported by a majority vote from the Staff Officers.
+It is then up to the State Coordinator whether or not the said member will be invited to renew as an Active Member.
+Renewal points taken into consideration are: attendance to monthly meetings, Field Excursions, Investigations, Research, ability to learn and grow with the SGHA, willingness to contribute to the association as a whole and other general membership practices.

-C. The President is not obligated in anyway to retain any individual that doesn't meet with the above mentioned criteria and others deemed necessary by the President.
+C. The President and State Coordinators are not obligated in anyway to retain any individual that doesn't meet with the above mentioned criteria and others deemed necessary by the President.

 Article IV